Chippewa Cree: History

-The Chief Asiniiwin (Chippewa) (English translation Stone Child, misnomer Rocky Boy, which conveys an incorrect meaning) and Chief Little Bear (Cree) and their bands were the founders of the Rocky Boy's Indian Reservation in north-central Montana.
-At the time, Chippewa-Cree lived throughout present-day Montana, on the Blackfeet and other reservations, as well as in the new towns developed by European-American settlers and immigrants.
-In January 1902 Asiniiwin petitioned President Theodore Roosevelt for a closed reservation so the landless Chippewa-Cree could settle and get an education.
-The members were counted in a 1909 census conducted by Thralls B. Wheat, a land allotment agent of the Department of the Interior.
+The Chippewa Chief Asiniiwin (Stone Child, often incorrectly translated as Rocky Boy), Chief Little Bear (Cree), and their bands founded the Rocky Boy's Indian Reservation in north-central Montana.

+In the early 20th century, Chippewa and Cree lived throughout present-day Montana, on the Blackfeet and other reservations, as well as in the new towns developed by European-American settlers and immigrants.
+In January 1902,Asiniiwin petitioned President Theodore Roosevelt for a closed reservation so the landless Chippewa-Cree could settle and get an education.
+The citizens were counted in a 1909 census conducted by Thralls B. Wheat, a land allotment agent of the Department of the Interior.
 This census was certified by the agency in April 1909.

 Reflecting the social turmoil of the time, many of Asiniiwin's people left the reservation within a decade; others had never relocated there, and their descendants live in towns throughout the Pacific Northwest.
 For instance, many bought plots of land on Hill 57, outside Great Falls, Montana.
 Congress passed legislation on September 7, 1916, creating the Rocky Boy's Indian Reservation.
-Those Chippewa-Cree living near Great Falls were not counted as members in the 1917 census of the reservation but were part of the tribe.
+Those Chippewa-Cree living near Great Falls were not counted as citizens in the 1917 census of the reservation but were part of the tribe.

 In May 1917, the Interior Department compiled another list of residents on the reservation.
 By then additional Native Americans had migrated there and others had left.
 Fewer than 45 of the 451 names listed on the "Tentative Roll of the Rocky Boy Indian Reservation" (1917) were Chippewa from the earlier 1909 roll.
 Many were Cree, descendants of Little Bear's (Imasees) band, and Métis, descendants of the Louis Riel band of mixed-race peoples from the Red River of the North area.
 According to tribal traditions of absorbing war captives and protecting all children of tribal women, if residents identified as Cree or Chippewa, they were listed as Native American, regardless of whether they had other ancestry.
-The 1917 roll was approved by the Department of the Interior in July 1917; it has since been the basis for tribal membership rolls and allotments.
+The 1917 roll was approved by the Department of the Interior in July 1917; it has since been the basis for tribal citizenship rolls and allotments.